proprietary/wikidice/README.rst

 - Zstandard 1.5+
 - Python3.12+ including Python development headers

-All other dependencies, including RocksDB, are vendored in `external` and built with the CMake project.
+All other dependencies, including RocksDB, are vendored in ``/external`` and built with the CMake project.

 To build::

+. code-block:: bash
   $ git clone https://github.com/proprietary/wikidice.git
   $ cd wikidice
   $ mkdir build